janicemv/stargate/README.md

 ### Constellations Index

 - Shows three stars of each constellation on each card
-- The image on the card is currently a placeholder.
-It will soon be replaced by a specific image for each constellation
+- When a star from that constellation has a Stellar glyph, it is shown in the constellation card
 - Hover effect in light and dark mode
 - Click on "Read more" to see the dedicated page